Nuclear thermal rocket: Current research in the US since 2000

 As of 2021, there has been much interest in nuclear thermal rockets by the United States Space Force and DARPA for orbital and cis-lunar uses.
 In addition to the U.S. military, NASA administrator Jim Bridenstine has also expressed interest in the project and its potential applications for a future mission to Mars.
 DARPA awarded two contracts for their Demonstration Rocket for Agile Cislunar Operations (DRACO) program, which aimed to demonstrate a nuclear thermal propulsion system in orbit: one award in September 2020 to Gryphon Technologies for US$14 million, and another award in April 2021 to General Atomics for US$22 million, both for preliminary designs for the reactor.
 Two conceptual spacecraft designs by Blue Origin and Lockheed Martin were selected.
 Proposals for a flight demonstration of nuclear thermal propulsion in FY2026 were due on 5 August 2022.

 In January 2023, NASA and DARPA announced a partnership on DRACO to demonstrate an NTR engine in space, an enabling capability for NASA crewed missions to Mars.
 In July 2023, U.S. agencies announced that Lockheed Martin had been awarded a $499 million contract to assemble the experimental nuclear thermal reactor vehicle (X-NTRV) and its engine.

-In 2025, DRACO was cancelled due to decreasing launch costs and new analysis, and by budget cuts from the second Donald Trump administration, which may lead to a total ban on both nuclear thermal propulsion and nuclear electric propulsion leading to the destruction of all research.
+In 2025, DRACO was cancelled due to decreasing launch costs and new analysis, and by budget cuts from the second Donald Trump administration, which may lead to a total ban on both nuclear thermal propulsion and nuclear electric propulsion.
 However, a spending bill advanced by the Senate Appropriations Committee in July 2025 rejected the cuts, directing NASA to spend at least $110 million on nuclear propulsion, which also includes $10 million to create a "center of excellence" for nuclear propulsion research to be located in a region that does not have a NASA center but does have "a large population of industry partners who are also invested in nuclear propulsion research."